Samsung/tizen-docs/docs/application/vstools/install.md

 - At least 1.5 GB of available disk space.
 - Visual Studio 2017 to use Tizen 4.0 and 5.0.
 - Visual Studio 2019 to use Tizen 4.0 and 6.5
-- Visual Studio 2022 to use Tizen 4.0 and higher
+- Visual Studio 2022 to use Tizen 4.0 and higher.
 - Latest Tizen Tools updates support Tizen Native and Web app creation and is provided with Tizen Studio version 4.5 and above.
 Make sure the same is installed or [updated](../tizen-studio/setup/update-sdk.md) through Tizen package manager.
 - Make sure to set the Tool Path (Tizen SDK) in **Tools > Options > Tizen > Tools** with installed Tizen Studio path.
 Also, ensure to set the Google Chrome Path for Tizen Web App Debugging support.